LiquoriChris/azuredevops-extension-iis-tools/overview.md

 - DisableIISApplication: Takes a website or web application offline using the ASP.NET app_offline.htm file.
 - EnableIISApplication: Removes the ASP.NET app_offline.htm to initialize the website or web application.
 - StopIISAppPool: Stops one or more IIS application pools on a web server.
+- StartIISAppPool: Starts one or more IIS application pools on a web server.

 ## Note